 Are younger students eligible to join AAMC before ninth grade?

-The problems we work on at AAMC at our regular Friday evening meetings are very challenging, even for advanced high school students already taking college courses.
+The problems we work on at AAMC at our regular Sunday meetings are very challenging, even for advanced high school students already taking college courses.
 Furthermore, our weekly meetings are three hours long, which is a long time to work on hard math problems!

 However, AAMC's high school students provide many outreach efforts for younger students who enjoy math challenges.